vatesfr/xen-orchestra/docs/docs/backups-and-dr/scale-and-security/object-lock.md

 ## Limitations {#limitations}

-- **XO does not show which backups are protected.** XO does detect Object Lock when it connects to the bucket, which is what disables the backup list cache and enables the Content-MD5 headers.
-The padlock displayed next to each backup in the restore view, however, is computed from a marker file written by the on-prem service, so it never appears for an object-locked bucket, even when every object is properly protected.
-Verify protection on the storage side instead.
+- **XO does not show which backups are protected.** The padlock displayed next to each backup in the restore view is computed from a marker file written by the on-prem service, so it never appears for an object-locked bucket.
+XO does detect Object Lock when it connects to the bucket, which is what disables the backup list cache and enables the Content-MD5 headers, but that is a property of the bucket, not of a backup: as explained in [Retention and lock duration](#retention-and-lock-duration), a bucket can be locked while a given restore point is already unprotected.
+Reporting a padlock from the bucket configuration alone would claim a protection that may not exist, so XO reports nothing.
+Verify protection on the storage side, per object.
 - **XO cannot restore an object version.** Recovering a backup deleted by a compromised XO is a manual operation, see below.
 - **Provider behaviour varies.** S3-compatible implementations differ on lifecycle-versus-lock precedence and on delete-marker handling.
 Test your provider before trusting it, and check its tier in [Object storage support](./object-storage-support.md).